 This is done by multiplying the lower potential market value by the RAR.
 In the above example, the new assessment would be 2,256 ($480,000 x .47%= 2,256).

 Once you have determined that the potentially new assessment is lower than the existing assessment, you must confirm your assessment after the tentative assessment roll is filed, on May 1st of each year.

 If you have any question about the assessment on your property, and if you do not have access to a computer, you can call the Assessor’s Office during normal business hours between 8:30 a.m. and 4:30 p.m. on Monday through Friday.

 Once you have determined that the potentially new assessment is lower than the current assessment as reflected on the most recently filed tentative assessment roll, you must file a complaint (often termed a “Grievance Complaint”) with the Assessor’s Office during the general complaint period, which is within a very specific and defined time-frame.
 IMPORTANT: Except as provided below for E-Filing Procedures, no faxed or emailed copies of individual grievance complaints will be accepted by the Assessor’s Office during any complaint filing period.
 Original copies of the grievance complaint must be mailed or personally delivered to the Assessor’s Office at 100 Main Street, Room 100, Huntington, NY 11743, during any complaint period so as to arrive at the Assessor’s Office on or before the close of business of the applicable deadline which is the meeting date of the Board of Assessment Review.
-There are also extended office hours on Wednesday, May 12th, and Saturday, May 15th.
+There are also extended office hours.
 Proof of receipt by the Assessor’s Office will only be acknowledged by presenting a copy of the complaint date-stamped by the Assessor’s Office.